 - First, clean the wound with water and then dry it with a cloth or bandage.

 - Then take a pinch of sugar and sprinkle it gently directly onto the wound.

-- Some of the sugar will dissolve, but that's normal.
+- Some sugar will dissolve, but that's normal.
 However, you should add enough sugar to make a small mound visible.